Introduction

 Many fair trade suppliers offer training and support for equipment maintenance, reducing downtime.
 Our

 managed coffee services at Busy Bean Coffee include proactive maintenance that keeps machines running at peak efficiency.
+Additionally, direct trade relationships often include technical assistance, which can improve extraction yields and reduce energy consumption.

 How to Achieve Cost Savings with Fair Trade Coffee